jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl.rst

     cd ..

-* I use touch_ to make an empty file with a name that describes what the program does so it is easy to remember later, for example :ref:`makePythonTdd.sh`
+* I use `New-Item`_ to make an empty file with a name that describes what the program does so it is easy to remember later, for example :ref:`makePythonTdd.sh`

   .. code-block:: shell

-    touch makePythonTdd.sh
+    New-Item makePythonTdd.ps1

 * I use the history_ program